 They’re fiercely committed to diversity, inclusion, and sustainability.

 Gen Z is more racially and ethnically diverse than previous generations, according to the Pew Research Center.
 So it comes at no surprise that this generation highly values and is extremely vocal about the importance of diversity and inclusion within organisations.
 Having a sense of belonging, not just for themselves but for everyone around them, is essential for them when evaluating potential employment opportunities and they are more likely to apply to organisations where D&I is clearly emphasised.
 Additionally, Gen Z wants to see companies ‘walk the walk’ and not just ‘talk the talk’, they want a clear example of what employers are doing to become more sustainable.
-According to the latest Randstad Workmonitor report, which gathered the opinions of 35,000 employees across 34 markets, almost half of Gen Zers said they would not accept a job with an employer that is not actively working to become more sustainable.
+According to the latest Randstad Workmonitor report, which gathered the opinions of over 26,000 employees across 35 countries, over half (54%) of Gen Zers said they would not accept a job with a business that doesn’t align with their values on social and environmental issues.

 They are purpose driven